-The Dewitt Law Firm aggressively litigates all aspects of family law cases including divorces, alimony modification, custody and visitation, modifications of orders, contempt matters, child support modifications, child custody or time-sharing issues, relocation issues, post judgment issues, injunctions, and all other areas of divorce and family law.
+The Dewitt Law Firm aggressively litigates all aspects of Orlando family law cases including divorces, alimony modification, custody and visitation, modifications of orders, contempt matters, child support modifications, child custody or time-sharing issues, relocation issues, post judgment issues, injunctions, and all other areas of divorce and family law.
 If you need help with an Orlando family law matter, Dewitt Law Firm would be honored to put its experience to work for you.

 The Dewitt Law Firm strives to provide clients with prompt and personalized legal representation that addresses their goals and engages them in the process.
 Personalized legal representation is especially effective in family law given the unique nature of each client’s situation.
 At the Dewitt Law Firm, we hear what clients want, and commit to helping them achieve their goals.
 The Dewitt Law Firm uses a variety of approaches in Florida family law cases including alternative dispute resolution and mediation.
 However, we are always prepared to take our client’s case to trial.
 We strongly believe that by having a reputation as aggressive litigators who are ready to proceed to trial, we ultimately help our client receive a settlement that is fair and in their best interest.